 - sugar particles - water loving

-- cocoa particles - water repelling
+- cocoa particles - somewhat unclear*

 - lecithin emulsifier - water repelling and water loving